• redolent •

 In Play: This word is used most often to refer to physical smell: "The living room was redolent with the needles of the fir Christmas tree."
 It does emerge with the negative sense of "smell of", though: "Miss Pell's suggestion for a solution was redolent of self-interest."

 Word History: Today's Good Word goes back through Old French to Latin redolen(t)s, the present participle of redolere "to smell, to have an odor".
 It is made up of re(d)- "intense" + olere "to smell of".
-This verb is related to Latin odor "smell", which we use pretty much as is.
-Apparently, a suffix -d was added to ol-, which caused the -l to disappear.
-Of course olfactory "pertaining to the sense of smell" is composed of the same root + fact(us), the Latin past participle of facere "to make, to do" + the adjective suffix -ory.
+This verb is related to Latin odor "smell", which English uses pretty much as we snitched it.
+Odor came from PIE od- "to smell", source also of Greek ozein "to smell" and odme "odor, scent", Armenian hot "odor, smell", Lithuanian uosti "to smell, sniff", Latvian uost "to smell", and Danish os "smoke, fume, reek".
+English olfactory "pertaining to smell" came from Latin olfactorius, made up of the roots of olere + facere "to make" + the adjective suffix -orius.